a96lex/Project_2021_I/README.md

 - `make clean`: Removes all intermediate files created during the build
 - `make plots`: Generates plots from the result data in the results/plots directory
 - `make trajectoryVideo`: Generates an animated image (in gif format) with the resulting trajectory.
 The filename is defaulted to "trajectory.gif", but you can override it by passing an optional filename parameter: `make filename="your_filename" trajectoryVideo`
+- `make backup`: Generates a directory named `results_Y-M-D_H:M:S` and copies the contents of the results folder to it.
+Use this when you want to save the results obtained febore running the executable again.
+- `make removeResults`: removes the results directory and all its content

 ## Contributors